Our MFA in Creative Writing

 - 15 thesis credits.
 Students take 3 credits in each of the first, second and third semesters, then 6 thesis credits in the fourth semester.
 These are not courses—rather, they're the means by which the University gives MFAs credit for their independent writing.

-- 9 credits of electives drawn from appropriate courses across the curriculum.
+- 15 credits of electives drawn from appropriate courses across the curriculum.
 While students are expected to focus on and produce book-length theses by the end of their two years here, they are also encouraged to pursue other intellectual interests via these electives.
-In the past, MFA students have fulfilled their elective requirements by enrolling in literature courses, studying foreign languages, pursuing other artistic interests such as dance, book-making, and classical guitar, augmenting research for historical novels by taking appropriate history classes, and honing their writing skills in other genres.
-MFA students may take intermediate and advanced undergraduate workshops and graduate level workshops, all outside the genre in which they were admitted, as electives with the permission of the instructor.
+In the past, MFA students have fulfilled their elective requirements by enrolling in literature courses, studying foreign languages, pursuing other artistic interests such as dance, book-making, and classical guitar, augmenting research for historical novels by taking appropriate history classes.
+MFA students may also hone their writing skills in other genres by taking intermediate and advanced undergraduate workshops and graduate level workshops in genres outside the one for which they were admitted, as electives with the permission of the instructor.
+Students may also take up to 6 elective credits in the form of additional thesis hours in the second and third semesters.